millerjl1701/jedha-temple/README.markdown

 1. Profit!

 ### Comments/Requests
 This is intended to be an friendly introduction into using puppet for configuration management of Galaxy systems.
-If there is something specifically you would like to see, please fire of an email to: <millerjl1701@gmail.com>.
+If there is something specifically you would like to see, please fire off an email to: <millerjl1701@gmail.com>.